AL0YSI0US/-BusMall/README.md

 11. Place the bar chart in the section located beneath your three product images.
 12. The bar charts should only appear *after* all voting data has been collected. [**Lab 12 Requirements**]

+---

+13. Implement local storage into your current application.
+14. Make sure the data persists across both browser refreshes and resets. [**Lab 13 Requirements**]

 ### ✨ Stretch Goals

 *"Try some additional charting types based off of some of the other data you collected and display them in addition to the required bar chart"*